Frequently Asked Questions for Prospective Students

 The portfolio is just one part of the application.
 Your work experience and extracurricular activities are also important to highlight elsewhere in your application - especially where you show leadership ability, travel, other interests and generally your personal character.
 We also look carefully at the written statement of intent, focusing on your interests and passions, why you want to come to Pratt, and how you feel you can contribute to other students’ experiences here.
 Make your statement echo and complement your portfolio, resume, references, etc.

 Below are some links that maybe a helpful start, but remember we are interested in smart, creative individuals so some rules may need breaking to get your story across effectively.

-Although there are many digital and computer-based components to this degree, all courses are taught in a classroom or studio environment.
+Although there are many digital and computer-based components to this degree, the majority of courses are taught in a classroom or studio environment.
 All courses are taught at Pratt’s Brooklyn campus.

 WHAT IS THE GID PROGRAM?

-Pratt M.I.D. students can choose the exciting option to spend their entire second year abroad for full credit through the Global Innovation Design program (GID).
-Pratt students who participate in GID start in the fall semester of their second year at the Royal College of Art (RCA) and Imperial College in London and then spend their spring semester at Keio University in Tokyo.
+Pratt M.I.D. students can choose the exciting option to spend a semester abroad for full credit through the Global Innovation Design program (GID).
+Pratt students who participate in GID start in the fall semester at Keio University in Tokyo and then spend their spring semester at the Royal College of Art (RCA) and Imperial College in London.

 Students are expected to indicate their interest in GID at the time of entering the M.I.D. program.
 In the first semester of the M.I.D. program, students acquire more information and get to meet with students who have returned from GID to determine whether they’re most interested in spending their second year at Pratt or in opting for GID.